lianea-stack/velath-daily-report-sheets/README.md

 - Reads task entries from a Google Sheet (Sheet1)
 - Builds a formatted HTML email from those entries
-- Sends the email automatically at 5PM, Monday–Saturday
+- Sends the email automatically at 5PM in between to 6PM, Monday–Saturday
 - Allows manual preview and send via buttons in the Sheet
 - Supports preview and send via Web App URL (for testing or external triggers)